FrankN88/FrankN88-first_milestone_new/TESTING.md

 It was through this testing that the following changes were made:
 - Removing thumbnail from most pictures.
 - Centering social media links in the footer instead of floating them to the right.
-- Assessing the combinations of colours and the contrast.
+- Assessing the combinations of colours and the related contrast.
 - Fonts choice looking smart and not invasive.
 - Improving the overall images quality compared to the initial framework idea.
 - Overall balance in the positioning and sizing of images in the pages.